 In other words, you can’t use a stethoscope to detect signs of depression.

-Psychiatric nurses, also known as mental health nurses, have the potential to save and enrich their patients’ lives.
+Psychiatric nurses, also known as mental or behavioral health nurses, have the potential to save and enrich their patients’ lives.
 The field is not free from challenges.
 Some mental illnesses aren’t treated with medication.

 However, sometimes people need empathy and to learn healthy coping skills.